 There’s some disagreement about the best age to teach kids to read.
 Could your child benefit from early reading instruction?
 Find out in this article…

-- Can Very Young Children Actually Learn to Read?
+- Can a Very Young Child or a Baby Read?

 - What Are the Benefits of Teaching a Pre-Schooler to Read?